kas030/CS61A/25 Tables.md

               WHERE child = name AND fur = "curly";
 ```

-The clause `SELECT * FROM parents, dogs` will create a table consisting of all the pairs of rows from parents and dogs.
+The statement `SELECT * FROM parents, dogs` will create a table consisting of all the pairs of rows from parents and dogs.

 ### Implicit & Explicit Join Syntax